Delaware River Port Authority: History

 On July 17, 1952, United States President Harry S. Truman signed a bill that created the Delaware River Port Authority, replacing the Joint Commission.
 In 1953, construction started on a new bridge to connect South Philadelphia and Gloucester City.
-In 1955, the existing bridge was renamed Benjamin Franklin Bridge, while the name Walt Whitman Bridge was approved for the new bridge that would open in 1957.
+In 1955, the existing bridge was renamed the Benjamin Franklin Bridge, while the name Walt Whitman Bridge was approved for the new bridge, which opened in 1957.
 By 1966, two more bridges were approved: the Commodore Barry Bridge (opened February 1, 1974) and the Betsy Ross Bridge (opened April 30, 1976).
-In 1974 and 1990, the Ben Franklin Bridge and the Walt Whitman Bridge carried their one-billionth vehicle.
+In 1974 and 1990, the Ben Franklin Bridge and the Walt Whitman Bridge carried their one billionth vehicle.

 In 2011, DRPA ceased operating the Philadelphia Cruise Terminal.
 In 2015, DRPA sold the RiverLink Ferry to the Delaware River Waterfront Corporation and the Cooper's Ferry Partnership.

-In 2022, the DRPA installed more than 20 MW of solar panels at its facilities built by TotalEnergies.
+In 2022, the DRPA installed more than 20 MW of solar panels at its facilities, built by TotalEnergies.
 The Lindenwold, Ashland, Woodcrest, and Ferry Avenue PATCO stations, as well as the Betsy Ross Bridge, Commodore Barry Bridge, and DRPA's headquarters in Camden, have large solar canopies covering their parking lots.
 These will provide more than half of the DRPA's electricity usage and save it $12 million over a 20-year PPA contract.

 Board of Commissioners

 Sixteen commissioners govern the Delaware River Port Authority, eight representing New Jersey and Pennsylvania.
 All eight New Jersey commissioners are appointed by the governor of New Jersey, and six Pennsylvania commissioners are appointed by the governor of Pennsylvania.
 The Pennsylvania treasurer and the Pennsylvania auditor general serve as ex officio commissioners.
 These two officers are elected officials.

-The 16 commissioners also serve as the board of directors for the Port Authority Transit Corporation or PATCO, a DRPA subsidiary.
+The 16 commissioners also serve as the board of directors of the Port Authority Transit Corporation (PATCO), a DRPA subsidiary.